williamDunn/Notes/Data Structures/README.md

 Linear vs Non-linear
 --------------------
-Data elements that are arranged sequentially or linearly where the elements are attached to its previous and next adjacent
+**Linear** data elements are arranged sequentially or linearly where the elements are attached to its previous and next adjacent
+- In linear data structure, single level is involved.
+Therefore, we can traverse all the elements in single run only.

+**Non-linear** data elements are not arranged sequentially or linearly
 - Linear
     - Array, Stack, Queue, Linked List
 - Non-linear